haikuginger/beekeeper/docs/source/how_to_use.rst

     >>> print(fbv)

-It'll give you a nice printout so you can see where you need to go.
+It'll give you a nice printout so you can see where you need to go, and what variable values you need to get there.